-The test blueprint (content outline) for Quarterly Questions lists the topics you can expect to see on the assessment and the approximate distribution of questions that will come from each topic area.
-The current blueprint was developed in August 2017 and was used to build the 2018 and 2019 versions of Quarterly Questions; however, a new topic area for Ophthalmic Emergencies was added under Core Knowledge for 2019.
+The content outline (test blueprint) for Quarterly Questions[®] lists the topics you can expect to see on the assessment and the approximate distribution of questions that will come from each topic area.
+The current content outline was developed in August 2022 and was used to build the 2023 version of Quarterly Questions[®]; you may view the applicable content outline for previous years of the activity here.
 Best practices in test development call for the creation of a new content outline every 3-5 years.
 The outline may be revised sooner if significant changes to the field warrant re-review.

-Quarterly Questions is designed to assess everyday clinical knowledge; therefore, it should not require advance study.
-However, this blueprint may help you get acquainted with the format, structure, and content of the assessment.
+Quarterly Questions[®] is designed to assess everyday clinical knowledge; therefore, it should not require advance study.
+However, the outline may help you get acquainted with the format, structure, and content of the assessment.
 This document is not intended to serve as a study guide.

-Purpose of Quarterly Questions (Knowledge-Based Section)
+Purpose of Quarterly Questions[®] (Knowledge-Based Section)

-The Quarterly Questions program is designed to measure everyday clinical practice knowledge or knowledge that is gained from experience in practice.
-Candidates who pass the Quarterly Questions program are up-to date in the knowledge base and clinical decision-making skills necessary to provide competent ophthalmic care for their patients.
+The Quarterly Questions[®] program is designed to measure everyday clinical practice knowledge or knowledge that is gained from experience in practice.
+Candidates who pass the Quarterly Questions[®] program are up-to date in the knowledge base and clinical decision-making skills necessary to provide competent ophthalmic care for their patients.